 It’s your information.
 Protect it.

+It’s hard to believe it’s a scam when you get a call from someone far away who needs help, but it usually is.
 Never give out personal information, such as account numbers, over the phone or online unless you know the company and initiated the call.
 Telephone and online scams are common and constantly changing, so you have to be proactive and protect yourself.
-It’s hard to believe it’s a scam when you get a call from someone far away who needs help.
-But it usually is.
+Read through the "" resource guide to learn more about fraud and scams and—most importantly–how to avoid them.

 It’s your retirement savings.
 Plan ahead.